nicolastonon/tZq-TMVA-code/README.md

 ### BDT_analysis.cc : Configuration, int main(), function calls ###

 * Configuration options :
-    - List of cuts : treated as spectator variables -> not used in BDT, but can be used for cuts/plots.
-Can add as many as you want.
+    - List of 'cut variables'.
+These vars will either be "active" or "spectator" in BDT, depending if they're constant or not.
+Treated separately than 'simple' BDT vars for optimization of loops.
+Each of these variables must have an entry in v_cut_name/v_cut_def/v_cut_IsUsedForBDT in the same order (an entry is made in v_cut_float in constructor).
     (NB : for ex. if you set NBJets == 0, then btagDiscri becomes constant, so you need to remove it from the BDT variables list !) ;

     - set_luminosity : choose the luminosity in fb-1.
 Computes a re-scaling factor by which *histograms* are re-scaled ;
     - nofbin_templates : choose the number of bins for template histograms ;
     - fakes_from_data : choose b/w MC or data-driven fakes ;
+    - fakes_summed_channels : choose if want to sum channels 2 by 2 wrt the flavour of 3rd lepton (artificial way of ~doubling the stat.)
     - real_data_templates : choose if want to obtain the "DATA" templates from real data or pseudodata ;
     - do_optimization_scan : activates the part of the main() which loops on fuctions for optimization studies.
-Not properly implemented yet.
+Needs better implementation/configurability

 * Set the lists of variables, samples, systematics, channels
     - /!\ : Always include the 3 MC fake samples (DY, TT, WW) at the end of the sample_list, so they are recognized as such ;